abizer94/randomname1/steps_to_make_bootloader.md

     4 bytes lba of the first absolute sector in partition 4 bytes number of sectors in partition

-based on this we edit the asm code in d.asm and mbr.asm i will also need to use lba based addressing instead of chs because a lot of disk tools dont give reliable chs addresses for ssds since they dont actually have cylinders and disks
+based on this we edit the asm code in d.asm and mbr.asm i will also need to use lba based addressing instead of chs because a lot of disk tools dont give reliable chs addresses for ssds since they dont actually have cylinders and disks so qemu will make some stuff up and that unpredictable